opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

 sent to the primary contact with confirmation and information to proceed.

 [Editor's note:
-No fee has been established at this time for CVP applications.
-Recommend we skip fee for the initial release of CVP.]
+No fee has been established at this time for OVP applications.
+Recommend we skip fee for the initial release of OVP.]

 Step 2: Testing
 ===============